pacphi/spring-boot-with-kotlin-and-jpa-example/README.md

 ### with Docker Compose

 This setup uses ephemeral storage.
-When the `db` contaner stopped all data will be lost!
+When the `db` container is stopped all data will be lost!

 > Optional: edit the `docker-compose.yml` file to swap the `webapp` image.